 When to use a money order

 Most people only bother with money orders if a business or person asks for one.
-But there are times when you might want to use one instead of paying with cash, personal check or a credit card.
+But there are times when you might want to use one instead of paying with cash, personal check, cashier’s check or a credit card.
 Consider using a money order when:

 You want to protect your financial and personal information

-If you’re mailing a payment, you may feel more comfortable sending a money order than a personal check.
+If you’re mailing a payment, you may feel more comfortable sending a money order than a paper check.
 Checks can get lost in the mail, and someone can access your banking information right off the check.

 Another scenario where a money order makes sense is when you’re paying for an online purchase or another type of transaction where you don’t know the seller well.
 It may be better to send a money order to protect your personal information like your home address and bank account number.

 You don’t have a checking account or checks